sanu151/React-JS/README.md

 - If you want to capture an event at a specific element without preventing bubbling, use `event.preventDefault()` to prevent the browser's default behavior.
 - For more complex event handling scenarios, consider using event delegation to attach event listeners to a single parent element and handle events for multiple child elements.

-By understanding event bubbling and using `stopPropagation` appropriately, you can effectively control the flow of events in your React applications and create more targeted and responsive user interfaces.

 ## Controlled Components | Collect Form Data
 **Controlled Components:**